Chicago mayor tests positive for COVID-19 - NewsBreak

 Novak Djokovic was back in immigration detention Saturday after his legal challenge to avoid being deported from Australia for being unvaccinated for COVID-19 was moved to higher court.
 A Federal Court hearing is scheduled for Sunday, a day before the men's No. 1-ranked tennis player and nine-time Australian Open champion...

-Authorities in Texas were negotiating with a man holding hostages, including a rabbi, at a synagogue in Dallas-Fort Worth on Saturday afternoon.
-The man is demanding the release of a federal prisoner who was convicted in 2010 of attempted murder in a terrorism-related case, officials said.
-Police in Colleyville responded...
+For more than 10 hours, a man has held hostages, including a rabbi, at a synagogue in Dallas-Fort Worth, releasing only one as authorities continue to negotiate a resolution.
+The man is demanding the release of a federal prisoner being held in North Texas who was convicted in 2010 of attempted murder in a terrorism-related case, officials said.

 BOSTON/CHICAGO, Jan 14 (Reuters) - Hundreds of students in Boston and Chicago walked out of classes on Friday in protests demanding a switch to remote learning as a surge in COVID-19 cases fueled by the Omicron variant disrupted efforts at returning to in-person education around the United States.
 In Chicago,...